San Buenaventura de Guadalquini: San Juan

 The mission of Santa Cruz was merged into the mission of San Juan del Puerto by 1697.
 Lorenzo de Santiago, who had been chief of the town of San Buenaventura on Guadalquini before it moved in 1684, had become the chief of San Juan by 1701.
 It appears that most of the residents of San Juan in 1701 had come from the Guadalquini mission.
 Some of the residents there had come from the village of Colon that had been to the north of the San Buenaventura mission on Guadalquini.
-Lorenzo de Santiago, long chief of Guadalquini, became the principal chief in Mocama Province.
+Lorenzo de Santiago, who had been chief of Guadalquini for many years, became the principal chief in Mocama Province.

 The people at San Juan in 1701 wanted to move to a location south of the St. Johns River called Piritirica, but the Governor in St. Augustine required a town be kept at San Juan for early detection of attacks by the English or their native allies.
 Some of the inhabitants of Santa Cruz were allowed to move to Piritihica, which was three leagues from Santa Cruz across the St.Johns River, and residents who remained at Santa Cruz were allowed to cultivate fields at Piritihica.

 The mission at San Juan del Puerto, the new settlement at Piritihica, and the other remaining Spanish missions along the coast north of the St. Johns River, were destroyed in 1702 by soldiers from the Province of Carolina and their native allies.
 The residents of the missions fled to St. Augustine shortly before the attacks.